Kaelinkes/Kaelinkes/README.md

   Welcome to my GitHub!
 </h3>
 <h4 align ="left">

- I'm Kaelin 👋!<br>
- I am IT student in my final year and aspiring software engineer.
+I'm an IT student in my final year and aspiring software engineer.
 I enjoy coding and learning about new software and also keeping up with the latest tech!
 I use this space to share projects, practice new skills, and document my learning journey.
  <br><br>
  Have fun exploring my projects and seeing what I’ve been working on! 🚀